 How many cookies does this recipe make?

-Using a medium cookie scoop, you'll get exactly 12 cookies from this dough.
+Using a medium cookie scoop, which is 1.5 tablespoons, this recipe makes exactly 12 cookies.
 If you don't have a cookie scoop, simply roll your dough into 12 balls and place onto a parchment lined baking sheet.

 Tips for baking cookies